ancientpathsio/ancientpaths/docs/guidebook.md

 Here is what we propose if the first paragraph describes you:

-1. Contact any one of the leaders in the Ancient Paths, to request entrance in this higher-level accountability: @Jason @Damian... etc.
+1. Contact any one of the leaders in the Ancient Paths, to request entrance in this higher-level accountability: **@Jason @Damian**... etc.
 2. We will set up a Voice Channel with 2 or more Guardians to examine you.
 Remember, the beauty of Ancient Paths, it is a place where we can finally tell the truth about ourselves.
 We will cover your understanding of the Gospel, each exercise in the Ancient Paths, the basic theology contained therein, your implementation of the Spiritual Disciplines, any unconfessed sin, and whatever else is appropriate.
 This is to assist you to correct any bad theology or wrong thinking, Plan for 1.5 hours.
 We will not compel anything, but will merely highlight gaps in thinking, or unfruitful actions that retard spiritual growth.
 We will assist you to reconceptualize the path you have been called by identifying gaps and suggest practical remedies.
 3. We will set a date under the proposition that you will fight as if that date is the date of your expiration from this earth (Rev 2:5), in order to instill intensity for this fight.
 There is nothing more important, so be prepared to clear things off your calendar that are trivial.
 The gloves are coming off.
 No short-cutting or half-measures.
 No longer will you approach seeking the Spiritual Disciplines with a minimalist mindset (bartering with God by trying to find the bare minimums of obedience, in hopes that he sets you free).
 We've all done that.
 It doesn't work.
 4. Each week you will report to a Guardian assigned to you for that week by DM, phone, or zoom—or even more often if deemed necessary.
 You are not falling through the cracks.